NOTE: This FR may seem similar to this other FR but it's not the same! Therefore please don't flag this as a duplicate, thank you :)

 - Also notice how a MIDI clip can be moved between tracks and that's OK, in other words, the same MIDI clip can be used to trigger any instrument.

-Thus, to move the contents of a clip, users don't need to first select the contents--they simply grab and drag the clip to the desired location.
+To move the contents of a clip, users don't need to first select the individual points—they simply grab and drag the clip to the desired location, just like a regular MIDI clip.
 The same idea applies when copying clips.
 Basically, anything you can do to a MIDI clip, you should be able to do to an automation clip.
 This also includes shared copies.

 - There are two types of automation which can co-exist, simultaneously, on the same automation track: Linear and Clip-based.